Frequently Asked Questions

-Anchore Engine will attempt to download images from any registry without requiring further configuration.
+Anchore Enterprise will attempt to download images from any registry without requiring further configuration.
 However if your registry requires authentication then the registry and corresponding credentials will need to be defined.

 - The –insecure option

-Anchore Engine will only pull images from a TLS/SSL enabled registry.
+Anchore Enterprise will only pull images from a TLS/SSL enabled registry.
 If the registry is protected with a self signed certificate or a certificated signed by an unknown certificate authority then the

---insecure option can be passed which instructs the Anchore Engine not to validate the certificate.
+--insecure option can be passed which instructs the system not to validate the certificate.

 anchore-cli registry add REGISTRY USERNAME PASSWORD --insecure